Best Healthcare ETFs to Buy Now

 - Expenses: 0.41%

-To acknowledge this international nature of healthcare, many investors find the iShares Global Healthcare ETF (IXJ, $94.75) a preferable alternative to earlier funds that were only focused on American companies.
-IXJ is indeed biased toward the U.S., with more than 70% of the fund focused on domestic names.
-However, it also has a healthy dose of international stocks from developed markets like Switzerland, Denmark and Japan.
+IXJ is indeed biased toward the U.S., with more than 70% of the fund invested in domestic names.
+But it also has a healthy dose of international stocks from developed markets like Switzerland, the U.K. and Denmark.

-This approach allows the inclusion of stocks such as Danish diabetes care leader Novo Nordisk (NVO), Swiss pharmaceutical company Novartis (NVS) and London-based drugmaker AstraZeneca (AZN) to name a few.
+This approach allows the inclusion of stocks such as Swiss pharmaceutical company Novartis (NVS), London-based drugmaker AstraZeneca (AZN), Danish diabetes care leader Novo Nordisk (NVO) and

 The list of about 125 total holdings is a global "who's who" of the industry.
 While this will add geographic diversification, it doesn't introduce additional risk given the large and established nature of these stocks.